Geeleed/geeleed-script-mongodb/README.md

 # geeleed-script-mongodb

+npm i @geeleed/geeleed-script-mongodb

 a simple script for connect and operate on mongodb